 ALLEGIANCE BY KERMIT ROOSEVELT

-We’re delighted to share the news that actor/social justice activist George Takei chose Allegiance for Disney’s “Magic of Storytelling” literacy campaign!
+Delighted to share the news that actor/social justice activist George Takei chose Allegiance for Disney’s “Magic of Storytelling” literacy campaign.

 We look to the past to understand the present.
 Kermit Roosevelt’s critically acclaimed historical novel Allegiance captures the epic drama and political turmoil of 1940’s America, a time with striking parallels to the present day.
 This seminal work sheds new light on constitutional and philosophical debates that lead our national conversation, shape policy, and affect everyday life.
 Students gain a deep understanding of complex issues and essential knowledge in politics, morality, and law.